galeksic90/metalsmith-prismic/README.md

 Pulling in content from the site's repository in [Prismic.io] for display is a two step process.

-##### Query and Order the Content
-In your file's metadata add the Prismic queries and optional orderings or pageSize
+In your file's metadata add the Prismic queries and optional orderings, pageSize, arrayFragments, fetchLinks and htmlSerializer parameters
 ```yaml
 ---
 template: index_en.hbt